This is the process your application will follow as it moves towards the granting of an HMO licence.

 You do not need to apply for planning permission if the dwelling was occupied as an HMO prior to 1 July 2014.
 You will need to provide proof of this to the Council if you have not already done so.

-If you have already registered your property as an HMO with the Planning Department as part of the introduction of Article 4 or you have already submitted your tenancy agreements to the Housing Team during an application for Accreditation, you do not need to do anything further.
+If you have already registered your property as an HMO with the Planning Department as part of the introduction of Article 4, you do not need to do anything further.

 If you have not already registered your property.

 - When submitting your licence application, please upload a Tenancy Agreement for each tenant who lived in the property for the period covering 1 July 2014.

 Property first occupied as an HMO after 1 July 2014

 While planning and licensing have separate legislation, we cannot license a property unless it has the proper planning permission or we are satisfied that it does not require planning permission (HMO tenanted prior to 1 July 2014).